-Unit A: Issue of Shares Hours Meaning, Characteristics and Kinds of Companies, Introduction to Share Capital, Issue of Shares at Par, Discount and Premium, Calls in Advance and Calls in Arrears, Issue of Shares for Consideration other than Cash 3 Pro-rata Allotment of Shares 4 • Legal Provisions Related to Forfeiture and its Accounting Treatment Reissue of Shares 2 Provisions Related to Reissue of Shares, Accounting Entries.
-Redemption of Preference Shares: Concept and Types of Preference Shares 5 Book Building, ESOS and Sweat Equity 5 Unit B: Issue & Redemption of Debentures Meaning and Types of Debentures, Accounting Entries at the.
-Time of Issue of Debentures, 3 • Conditions of Issue with Redemption Point of View, Issue of Debentures as Collateral Security, Treatment of Discount.
-5 Redemption of Debentures: Redemption of debentures: Out of Capital and Profits, Redemption of Debentures through Sinking Fund, Insurance Policy Method, Purchase from Open Market.
-6 Unit C : Final Accounts of Companies • Form and Contents of Profit and Loss Accounts, Form and Content of Balance Sheet as per Sixth Schedule 3 • Divisible Profits: Provisions and Accounting Treatment 3 Adjustments in Profit and Loss Account.
-5 Managerial Remuneration : Provisions Related to Managerial Remuneration 4 Unit D. Valuation of Coodwill And Shares
+Unit A: Issue of Shares CO Mapping : Meaning, Characteristics and Kinds of Companies, Introduction to Share Capital, Issue of Shares at Par, Discount and Premium, Calls in Advance and Calls in Arrears, Issue of Shares for Consideration otherthan Cash 1 • Pro-rata Allotment of Shares 1 Legal Provisions Related to Forfeiture and its Accounting TreatmentReissue of Shares 1 Provisions Related to Reissue of Shares, Accounting Entries.
+Redemption of Preference Shares: Concept and Types of Preference Shares 1 Book Building, ESOS and Sweat Equity 1 Unit B: Issue & Redemption of Debentures Meaning and Types of Debentures, Accounting Entries at the.
+Time of Issue of Debentures, 2 Conditions of Issue with Redemption Point of View, Issue of Debentures Collateral Security, Treatment of Discount.
+2 Redemption of Debentures: Redemption of debentures: Out of Capitaland Profits, Redemption of Debentures through Sinking Fund, Insurance Policy Method, Purchase from Open Market.
+2 Unit C: Final Accounts of Companies Form and Contents of Profit and Loss Accounts, Form and Content ofBalance Sheet as per Sixth Schedule 3

+Divisible Profits: Provisions and Accounting Treatment Adjustments in Profit and Loss Account.
+Managerial Remuneration: Provisions Related to ManagerialRemuneration

-Unit D:Valuation of Goodwill And Shares
+Unit D: Valuation of Goodwill And Shares

-• Introduction and Need for Valuation
+Introduction and Need for Valuation

-• Methods of Calculation Valuation of goodwill 5
+Methods of Calculation Valuation of goodwill

 Methods for Valuation of Shares